-A recent growth in car purchases through E-commerce might lead the automobile industry to rethink its sales channels.
+Recent growth in car purchases through E-commerce might lead the automobile industry to rethink its sales channels.

-The market in the auto industry recently witnessed a significant increase in the car purchases through E-commerce.
+The market in the auto industry recently witnessed a significant increase in car purchases through E-commerce.
 The unexpected growth occurred during the peak period of consumption known as Chinese Single’s Day (Nov 11th) in 2014.
 Chinese consumers purchased and reserved over 150,000 vehicles (approx. $ 5 Billion).
-Auto OEMs (Original Equipment Manufacturers) in China were worried as the Chinese auto sales market slowed down by about 7.1% in 2015 due to the stock market panic that occurred during June and July 2015.
+Auto OEMs (Original Equipment Manufacturers) in China was worried as the Chinese auto sales market slowed down by about 7.1% in 2015 due to the stock market panic that occurred during June and July 2015.

 Alibaba & Yongda deal